Doctor of Business Administration

 Graduates of the DBA may work in a variety of high-level managerial and research positions in private and public sector organisations.

 Major areas of study

-The course includes postgraduate coursework studies, notably in critical literature review, introduction to research methods, qualitative and quantitative methods and developing a research proposal; along with thesis research units relevant to the DBA.
+While this course has no majors it does include postgraduate studies, notably in critical literature review, introduction to research methods, qualitative or quantitative methods and research proposal development along with thesis research units relevant to the DBA.

 The coursework assignments incorporate progressive assessment.
 Candidates are assessed in each unit on the basis of written and oral assignments.
 These may be literature reviews, reports, presentations, case studies, research studies and/or plans.
 Full details of assignments are contained in the Unit Information Guide for each unit.

 The candidate will undertake the Doctoral thesis over two blocks of eight thesis units.
 Once enrolled in the first thesis unit, the candidate will serve a confirmation period no longer than six months full-time equivalent.
 The confirmation of candidature includes a literature review with a detailed exposé of the research issues, as well as a proposed methodology.
 The research project will be conducted in full over the 16 thesis units.
 Upon completion of the final thesis unit, the candidate is expected to submit the research thesis for examination by two independent and internationally recognised experts in the relevant field of research.